Article Badge Image

 Not taking the time to plan your investments could mean a smaller nest egg.

-Building a mock portfolio, with the investments you are considering, is a good way to begin understanding how asset allocation, fees and expense ratios will impact your investing approach.
+Building a mock portfolio with the investments you are considering is an excellent way to begin understanding how asset allocation, fees, and expense ratios will impact your investing approach.

 With a rough idea of the mutual funds that will go into your portfolio, you can begin researching the various fund companies and brokerages through which you can buy shares of these mutual funds.

-It is important to record the trading costs for the various fund investments that you expect to make.
+It is essential to record the trading costs for the various fund investments that you expect to make.

-Unsurprisingly, you should consider the fund companies and brokerages that will yield the lowest long-term costs.
+Unsurprisingly, it would be best if you considered the fund companies and brokerages yielding the lowest long-term costs.

-Consider reading up on reviews, terms, and fees of these companies to get a better picture of the all-around service that you’ll receive as a client.
+Consider reading up on these companies' reviews, terms, and fees to get a better picture of the all-around service you'll receive as a client.

-After that is done, decide what type of account you will use to invest in mutual funds.
+After that, decide what type of account you will use to invest in mutual funds.

-Once these steps are taken, you are ready to make your first investment in a mutual fund.
+Once these steps are taken, you are ready to invest in a mutual fund.

 Compare Investment Options